-- It is recommended that a bougie be used routinely for all tracheal intubations facilitated by a video-enabled or traditional direct Macintosh blade. - If a hyper-angulated blade video laryngoscope blade is chosen for use, a conventional or Parker Flex-tip TT tube is suggested, appropriately styleted to a 60 to 70-degree distal bend. - In experienced hands, a bougie that maintains a pre-shaped curve or is steerable may be used with a hyper-angulated video laryngoscope.

-• Tracheal tube confirmation:

-- Waveform CO2 is strongly recommended and should be attached proximal to the viral filter.
-Seeing six complete breaths with sustained amplitude confirms correct tracheal tube placement. - A colorimetric CO2 detection device is an alternate if waveform capnography is not available. - A complete absence of CO2 must not be ascribed to peri-intubation arrest or low-flow state: rather, esophageal intubation must be excluded.

-• Supraglottic airway device:

-- A supraglottic airway device (SGD) should be selected based on the patient's weight.
+- If a hyper-angulated blade video laryngoscope blade is chosen for use, a conventional or Parker Flex-tip TT tube is suggested, appropriately styleted to a 60 to 70-degree distal bend. - In experienced hands, a bougie that maintains a pre-shaped curve or is steerable may be used with a hyper-angulated video laryngoscope. - Tracheal tube confirmation: - Waveform CO2 is strongly recommended and should be attached proximal to the viral filter.
+Seeing six complete breaths with sustained amplitude confirms correct tracheal tube placement. - A colorimetric CO2 detection device is an alternate if waveform capnography is not available. - A complete absence of CO2 should not be ascribed to peri-intubation arrest or low-flow state: rather, esophageal intubation must be excluded. - Supraglottic airway device: - A supraglottic airway device (SGD) should be selected based on the patient's weight.
 A second SGD, one size smaller or a different type should also be available. - The type of device should be based on provider familiarity and ease of placement and should ideally support endoscopically guided (with flexible intubation endoscope) tracheal intubation if needed.
-A 'second generation' device that also features an esophageal drainage port and is designed to obtain a better seal is ideal. - The EMS i-gel® with a passive oxygenation port is the currently recommended device for use in our Provincial emergency departments; other devices may be more familiar in other areas.
+A 'second generation' device that also features an esophageal drainage port and is designed to obtain a better seal is ideal. - The EMS i-gel® with a passive oxygenation port is the currently recommended device for use in our Provincial emergency departments; other devices may be more familiar in other areas. - Cricothyrotomy equipment: - Bougie, #10 scalpel blade and a 5.5 and 6.0 tracheal tube; pack of sterile gauze. - Vascular access with two IVs should be in place.

-Cricothyrotomy equipment:

-- o Bougie, #10 scalpel blade and a 5.5 and 6.0 tracheal tube; pack of sterile gauze. - Vascular access with two IVs should be in place.
 If not yet established, supplies for IV and intraosseous (I-O) access should be available.